 1/1.5/2 Background

 This agenda item addresses the future spectrum use of the band 470-694 MHz in Region 1.
-In that regard, a review of the current spectrum use and a study of future spectrum needs in the frequency band 470-960 MHz were requested as well as an assessment of the results of sharing and compatibility studies in relation to possible mobile (except aeronautical) use of the band 470-694 MHz (while also providing protection of systems of existing [primary] services), [in order to consider possible regulatory action taking into account the result of the studies].][Editorial note: The following views were presented regarding the scope of AI 1.5 and that it is limited to primary services only:
+In that regard, a review of the current spectrum use and a study of future spectrum needs in the frequency band 470-960 MHz were requested as well as an assessment of the results of sharing and compatibility studies in relation to possible mobile (except aeronautical) use of the band 470-694 MHz (while also providing protection of systems of existing primary services), in order to consider possible regulatory action taking into account the result of the studies.

+[Editorial note: The following views were presented regarding the scope of AI 1.5 and that it is limited to primary services only:

 View 1